AIM CHINA – Advanced Imaging Mentorship

 3. Applicants must be active ESR members (To renew or receive ESR membership, please proceed to this webpage).

-Candidates will be informed once their application has been processed and assessed by the Evaluations Committee- this may be several weeks after the submission deadline.
+Candidates will be informed once their application has been processed and assessed by the Evaluations Committee- this may be several weeks after the submission deadline of September 30.

 Please note: